 Initially, essentials and food were distributed around Birmingham city centre during the winter months but when it became clear that more regular help was needed, a team of 5 started regularly walking round the city centre to distribute essentials.

-Fast forward to the present, over 180 people regularly help distribute donated essentials to the homeless and the organisation receives assistance from Birmingham City Council and the local House of Fraser.
+Fast forward to the present, 20 volunteers regularly help distribute donated essentials to over 180 homeless people, and the organisation receives assistance from Birmingham City Council and the local House of Fraser.

 Shirley has improved the lives of the homeless community in Birmingham by bringing them together, creating friendships and providing support as well as making sure they are fed and warm.